Overview

 Unethical Research Practices

-Confidential Reporting: Such concerns must be communicated confidentially to the editor and supported with relevant evidence where possible.
+Confidential Reporting: Such concerns should be reported confidentially to the editor with supporting evidence where possible.

 Use of Artificial Intelligence Tools

-Reviewers must not upload manuscripts or confidential content to external artificial intelligence tools or platforms that store or reuse data.
-Any use of AI-assisted tools during the review process must comply with confidentiality requirements and must not compromise the integrity of the review.
+Reviewers must not upload manuscripts or confidential content to external artificial intelligence systems that store or reuse data.
+If AI tools are used for limited tasks such as grammar checking or literature searches, they must not compromise the confidentiality of the manuscript.

 Reviewer Accountability